AlexAlik/google_api_app/README.md

 1) download the archive "google_api_app"
 2) install packages from requirements.txt using the following commands:

-  ---> cd into the directory where requirements.txt is located after you unzip the archive "google_api_app":\
+  ---> cd into the directory where the file "requirements.txt" is located after you unzip the archive "google_api_app":\

-  EXAMPLE:
+EXAMPLE:\
   cd YOUR_FOLDER/google_api_app/flask_server/app_web

   ---> activate the virtualenv with command: \